joe9/streaming-betfair-api/README.md

-data structures used by betfair streaming api
+Haskell library to interface with the betfair streaming api